 Lend & Borrow Trust operates separate accounts with a UK-based bank so that customer money is not commingled with LBT's own corporate assets.

-Money that is related to lending is held in the Client Money account that we operate within the scope of the client money rules of the FCA.
-Customer money that is not related to lending is held in the Customer Funds account, which is not governed by the FCA's client money rules.
+Money that is related to lending through the LBT P2P Marketplace is held in the Client Money accounts that we operate within the scope of the Client Money rules of the FCA.
+Customer money that is not related to lending through the LBT P2P Marketplace is held in the Customer Funds accounts, which are not governed by the FCA's client money rules.

-Any customer money, whether it is held in the Client Money or Customer Funds account, is protected by the FSCS up to a total of £85,000 for each customer in the event of bank failure.
+Any Customer money, whether it is held in the Client Money or Customer Funds accounts, is protected by the FSCS up to a total of £85,000 for each Customer in the event of bank failure.

 Interest Rate Risk

-In order to borrow, the borrower must pledge gold or silver bars.
-The borrower retains title to the precious metal pledged, but control is given to Lend & Borrow Trust.
-If the borrower does not meet a margin call, or pay interest or repay the principal when due, LBT sells a sufficient amount of pledged metal to pay the lender.
+In order to borrow, the Borrower must pledge gold or silver bars.
+The Borrower retains title to the Precious Metal pledged, but control is given to Lend & Borrow Trust.
+If the Borrower does not meet a Margin Call or pay interest or repay the principal when due, LBT sells a sufficient amount of gold or silver to repay the Lender.
+If the Borrower does not advise within two Business Days after the lender has called a Callable Loan that funds for repayment of the principal will be provided, LBT sells a sufficient amount of gold or silver to repay the Lender.
 Borrowers are not entitled to compensation from the FSCS if they suffer a loss.

-If Lend & Borrow Trust were to become insolvent or to cease its P2P platform for any reason, there may be a risk that LBT would no longer be able to process P2P loan interest payments and repayments due to lenders.
-In the unlikely event of LBT ceasing to operate its P2P platform, LBT has set aside an amount of funds to administer the repayment of P2P loans and the closing of customer Accounts as described in Clause 13 of the Customer Agreement and Clause 18 of the Standard Loan Terms and Conditions.
+If Lend & Borrow Trust were to become insolvent or to cease operating for any reason, there may be a risk that LBT would no longer be able to process loan interest payments and repayments due to Lenders.
+In the unlikely event of LBT ceasing to operate, LBT has set aside an amount of funds to administer the repayment of loans and the closing of Customer Accounts as described in clause 13 of the Customer Agreement and clause 18 of the Standard Loan Terms and Conditions.